InPost: History

-Sponsorship
+Sponsorships

 Since 2022, InPost has sponsored the Poland men's national football team.
 In 2023, the company became the strategic sponsor of the Polish Cycling Federation.
 In the same year, InPost became an official sponsor of Premier League football club Newcastle United.
 In August 2024, InPost became the official logistics sponsor of Atletico Madrid.

 In October 2023, Tour de France added Mondial Relay, owned by InPost Group, as one of its official partners.
 The company also endorses Polish athletes including Konrad Bukowiecki and Wojciech Nowicki.